GCW48/cs386-a1/Deliverables/deliverable1.md

 ## Customer Questions:

-1. What sort of mechanics do you find annoying when you are limited on time?
+1. What sort of game mechanics do you find annoying when you are limited on time?

 2. What sort of archetypes do you see around a college campus?